PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 In future articles, we'll apply this same lens to more ideas from the research frontier:

 <span class="term">Dynamic Sparsification and Routing:</span> instead of committing to fixed
-neighborhoods upfront, what if models dynamically select which edges matter based on content?
-We'll show how several efficient attention methods, from locality sensitive hashing in Reformer to DeepSeek's recent "lightning indexer" can be understood as dynamic graph sparsification, where
+neighborhoods upfront, what if models dynamically select $N(t, l)$ based on content?
+We'll show how several efficient attention methods, from locality sensitive hashing in Reformer to DeepSeek's recent "lightning indexer" can be understood as dynamic graph sparsification.
-$N(t,l)$ becomes a function of the sequence being processed.

 <span class="term">Kernelized Attention and Factor Graphs:</span> techniques like Performer, Linear
 Transformer, and Linformer are typically understood through linear algebra: kernel approximations,